Elephant and Castle: 21st century: gentrification

 Once the first phase is completed, the current site of the LCC is to be redeveloped to host residential towers and a live-music venue.

 In February 2014, a small shipper-container precinct on three levels, inspired by the Boxpark concept, was put together at the corner of the Walworth Road and Elephant Road.
 Baptised The Artworks, the venue hosted small start-up businesses and a library.
 The project was closed and demolished in 2019.

 London's Latin American population, prominent from this zone to Stockwell, has been an inspiration to aspects of the regeneration.
 Plans are being made for shops and artwork to emphasise a Latin American corridor.

 In December 2018, it was announced that London Mayor Sadiq Khan had approved redevelopment plans, and that Southwark Council had too, after changes to proposals to ensure more windows in the shopping centre, 350 out of 1000 homes for rent at "genuinely affordable levels" and for traders in the current centre with rents capped for 15 years.
 A judicial review of the decision was finally lost by campaigners in May 2021.

 In January 2020, a closure date was set for the centre of 30 July 2020.
-The closure date was postponed to 24 September 2020 due to the COVID-19 pandemic.
-The centre will be redeveloped despite public opposition.
+The closure date was postponed to 24 September 2020 due to the COVID-19 pandemic. and the centre will be redeveloped.
 Demolition of the shopping centre, Hannibal House and the Coronet theatre started in January 2021.

+In November 2023, Elephant Park was the winner of the Public Space – Building Beauty Award, handed out by the Royal Fine Art Commission Trust.

 Transport

 London Underground

 Elephant & Castle tube station serves the area.

 The station is served by Northern line trains on the Bank branch, linking the area directly to the City, and destinations such as London Bridge, King's Cross St Pancras, and Camden Town to the north.
 Southbound trains travel towards Morden via key destinations such as Kennington, Clapham, and South Wimbledon and Battersea following the opening of the line's extension from Kennington as of the Autumn of 2021.

 The station is the southern terminus of the Bakerloo line, which runs northbound to Harrow and Wealdstone.
 The line links the area to Waterloo, the West End, Paddington, Willesden, and Wembley Central along the way.

 The station is on the boundary between London fare zones 1 and 2.

-Transport for London (TfL) is proposing to extend the Bakerloo line southwards from Elephant & Castle to Lewisham.
-The line would run beneath Old Kent Road.
+Transport for London (TfL) has proposed extending the Bakerloo line southwards from Elephant & Castle to Lewisham.
+The line would run beneath the Old Kent Road down to New Cross.